 Remember that we are not perceiving the individual reflections separately - we are only perceiving their ability to mess up the localization of the direct sound.
 Because there is no actual perception of the reflections themselves the distance perception (perhaps the "room" perception would be a better description) is bound to the direction of the direct sound.
 If the direct sound comes from the center speaker, the "room" impression seems concentrated in the front of the listening space, even though the reflections that produce it are coming equally from the front and the rear.
-Switch the direct sound to the left rear, even without altering the reflection patterns at all.
+Switch the direct sound to the left rear, and the "room" impression also switches to the left rear, even without altering the reflection patterns at all.